openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     }

-In the Legend menu, click :code:`+ Add`.
+In the Legend menu, select :code:`+ Add`.
 This will add a place for you to write your first class label.
 You will need three legend entries:

 -   The first should have the number 1 and a Class label of Forest.
 -   The second should have the number 2 and a Class label of Non-forest.
 -   The third should have the number 3 and a Class label of Change.

-Choose colors for each class as you see fit and click :code:`Close`.
+Choose colors for each class as you see fit and select :code:`Close`.

 .. figure:: ../_images/workflows/area_estimation/3_classes.png
     :alt: Classification legend.
     :align: center

 Now, we'll create training data.
 First, let's pull up the correct imagery.
-Click on "Select layers to view".
+Choose "Select layers to view".
 As a reminder, available base layers include:
--   SEPAL (Minimal dark Sepal default layer)
+-   SEPAL (Minimal dark SEPAL default layer)
 -   Google Satellite
 -   Planet NICFI composites

 We will use the Planet NICFI composites for this example.
 The composites are available in either RGB or false color infrared (CIR).
-Composites are available monthly after September 2020 and for every 6 months prior back till 2015.
+Composites are available monthly after September 2020 and for every 6 months prior through 2015.
 Select Dec 2015 (6 months).
 Both RGB and CIR will be useful, so choose whichever you prefer.
 You can also select "Show labels" to enable labels that can help you orient yourself in the landscape.
 You will need to switch between this **Dec 2015** data and the **Dec 2020** data to find stable areas and changed areas.

 .. note::

    If you have collected data in QGIS, CEO, or another program, you can skip the following steps.
-Simply click on **TRN** in the lower right.
-Click **+ Add** then upload your data to SEPAL.
-Finally click on the **CLS** button in the bottom right and you can skip to `section 3.1.4`_
+Simply select **TRN** in the lower right.
+Select **+ Add** then upload your data to SEPAL.
+Finally select the **CLS** button in the lower right and you can skip to `Section 3.1.4`_

-Now click on the point icon.
-When you mouse over this icon, it says "Enable reference data collection".
+Now select the point icon.
+When you hover over this icon, it says "Enable reference data collection".

 With reference data collection enabled, you can start adding points to your map.

-Use the scroll wheel on your mouse to zoom in to the study area.
-You can click-hold and drag to pan around the map.
+Use the scroll wheel on your mouse to zoom in on the study area.
+You can drag to pan around the map.
 Be careful though, as a single click will place a point on the map.

 .. tip::

-   If you accidentally add a point, you can delete it by clicking on the red :code:`Remove` button.
+   If you accidentally add a point, you can delete it by selecting the red :code:`Remove` button.

 Collect training data for the "Stable Forest" class.
-Place points where there is forest in both 2015 and 2020 imagery.Then collect training data for the "Stable Non-forest" class.
+Place points where there is forest in both 2015 and 2020 imagery.
+Then collect training data for the "Stable Non-forest" class.
 Place points where there is not forest in either 2015 or 2020.
-You should include water, built up areas, bare dirt, and agricultural areas in your points.
+You should include water, built-up areas, bare dirt, and agricultural areas in your points.
 Finally collect training data for the "Change" class.

 .. tip::

-    If you are having a hard time finding areas of change several tools can help you:
+    If you are having a hard time finding areas of change, several tools can help you:

-    -   you can use the Google satellite imagery to help.
+    -   You can use the Google satellite imagery to help.
 Areas of forest loss often appear as black or dark purple patches on the landscape.
 Be sure to always check the 2015 and 2020 Planet imagery to verify Change.
     - The CIR (false color infrared) imagery from Planet can also be helpful in identifying areas of change.
-    - You can also use SEPAL's on-the-fly classification to help after collecting a few Change points.
+    - You can also use SEPAL's on the fly classification to help after collecting a few Change points.
         -   If the classification does not appear after collecting the Stable Forest and Stable Non-forest classes, click on the "Select layers to view" icon.
         -   Toggle the "Classification" option off, and then on again.
-        -   You may need to click on "CLS" on the bottom right of the screen, then click "Close" to get the classification map to appear.
+        -   You may need to select "CLS" on the lower right of the screen, then select "Close" to get the classification map to appear.
         -   With the Classification map created, you can find change pixels and confirm whether they are change or not by comparing 2015 and 2020 imagery.

 One trick for determining change is to place a "Change" point in an area of suspected change.
 Then you can compare 2015 and 2020 imagery without losing the place you were looking at.
 If it is not Change, you can switch which classification you have identified the point as.